-A varicose ulcer can occur when the leg veins don’t circulate blood back toward the heart.
+A varicose ulcer usually develops when there has been chronic or regular damage to the skin from varicose eczema/infection.
 Blood can back up in the veins, building up pressure on the skin, which can cause an open sore to form.

 Varicose ulcers usually form on the sides of the lower leg, above the ankle and below the calf.
 They are slow to heal and often return.
 Without proper treatment, they can become larger and cause additional leg problems.

-Ultrasound: An ultrasound device can measure blood pressure on various points of your arm or leg, which will help the physician determine if you have any blockages and how quickly blood flows through your arteries in the lower leg.
+Ultrasound: An ultrasound device can measure blood flow at various points of your leg, which will help the physician determine if you have any blockages and how quickly blood flows through your arteries in the lower leg.

 Risk factors that can contribute to venous ulcers include: